 Help us get this information out there, share this article around, make people aware of what is really going on.

 “Mr. Kushner previously volunteered to share with Congress what he knows about these meetings.
-He will do the same if he is contacted in connection with any other inquiry,” said Jamie Gorelick, one of his attorneys.
+He will do the same if he is contacted in connection with any other inquiry,” Jamie Gorelick, an attorney for Kushner told the Post and NBC.

-Kushner also met in December with Sergey Gorkov, the head of Vnesheconombank, which has been the subject of U.S. sanctions following Russia’s annexation of Crimea and its support of separatists in eastern Ukraine.
+Gorkov is the chairman of Vnesheconombank, which the Obama administration hit with sanctions in 2014 in response to Russia’s annexation of Crimea and its support of separatists in Ukraine.